The Bloomberg School awards several competitive, merit-based scholarships to accepted students who are pursuing a full-time degree program.

 All new Online/Part-time MPH students beginning the program effective January 2016 will be awarded the new $20,000 Welch Scholarship.
 This scholarship is in honor of the Johns Hopkins Bloomberg School of Public Health’s 100th anniversary and our founding Dean William Henry Welch.

 The Welch Scholarship is designated for tuition costs and will be disbursed incrementally for each credit (up to 80 credits) for students enrolled in the online/part-time MPH program.
 This funding can be used for online, in-person, institute or regular term courses.
-With the Welch Scholarship, tuition for the online/part-time MPH program is $20,400 per year for three years.

 OTHER SOURCES OF FUNDING